-The Careers Service runs a number of other programmes, including: Springboard, the women's leadership development programme; The Student Consultancy, term-time advisory work with local organisations; and Business Mentoring, providing business advice and consultancy as well as a review of skills, knowledge, experience and personal qualities students will need to succeed.
+The Careers Service runs a number of other programmes, including: Springboard, the women's leadership development programme and The Student Consultancy, termtime advisory work with local organisations.

 Department Representation

 Divisional Graduate Studies Committee (GSC)

 The Divisional Graduate Studies Committee (GSC) is a subcommittee of the divisional Board's Educational Policy and Standards Committee.
 The GSC meets in the 1st and 5th weeks of Michaelmas & Hilary Terms and the 5th and 9th weeks of Trinity Terms.